aandiron/liquidlips/draft-liquidlips.md

 Now, wrap one of your warm little hands around the base.
-I need you to get this vision into your head: you aren't sucking me off, you are fucking me.
-Your mouth is your pussy, and you are using your body, with all it's liquid motion, to get me off.
-Roll your head like you would roll your hips if you were riding me.
-Come up and down on it in long stroke, but come down hard and really grind on my cock.
-Move your head forward when you hit the bottom and roll it back and you come up.
+As you go down, stroke downward with your hand.
+As you come up draw you hand up a short way.
+Make sure you get everything wet and keep it wet.
+Now I want you to move your head like you are fucking me with your mouth.
+Don't just slide straight up and down, bring your head forward as you come down, and then roll it backwards as you come up.
+Roll your head on my cock.
+Imagine you have the unstoppable power of a deep-ocean swell, and you are going to use it to make me cum.

 When I cum it will be super-sonic like one of those mantis shrimps punching its way out of an aquarium.
 I just don't want you to be taken by surprise when it happens.

+I can feel my orgasm.
+It's still deep down inside me, but it's coming up for you.
+I'm going to hold it back.
+I want you to summon it forth with all the skill of your motion. ...
+Ah!
+Yes.
+My orgasm is suspending, floating with no restraints. ...
+No, not floating.
+It is in fact buffeted -- it's being thrust back and forth along my spine like a powerful wave bouncing between two seawalls.
+Oh. ...
+No. I can't hold it back any longer. ... ...
+Get.
+All.
+The.
+Way! ...
+Hold it!
+Hold it!
+Tighter! ...